 - A. General Criteria.
 The majority of these proposals would need to meet the General Criteria which are intended to minimize the impact to resources, ensure the least amount of detrimental impact, and to provide mitigation to compensate for any detrimental impact.
 Mitigation should be on West Hayden Island unless it is unfeasible. - 2.
-It is expected that docks, dock ramps, cargo conveyors and associated armoring will be located within the IH zone and will impact resources located below the ordinary high water mark of the Columbia River.
+It is expected that docks, dock ramps, cargo conveyors and associated armoring will be located within the IH zone and will impact resources located below the 17 foot elevation NGVD29 along the Columbia River.
 Applicants do not need to evaluate alternative development locations (on or off-site).
-The alternative analysis should evaluate alternative locations within the IH zone, and alternative designs and construction methods that have the least detrimental impacts on resources located below the ordinary high water mark in the IH zone.

-It is anticipated that all wetlands within the IH zone will be filled prior to development of a marine terminal facility.
+The analysis should evaluate alternative designs and construction methods that have the least detrimental impacts on resources located below the 17 foot elevation NGVD29 mark in the IH zone. - It is anticipated that all wetlands within the IH zone will be filled prior to development of a marine terminal facility.
 Applicants do not need to avoid or minimize impacts to wetlands or evaluate alternative development locations (on or off-site), designs or construction methods.
-The Environmental Review of impacts to wetlands in the IH zone is confined to review of mitigation alternatives and the adequacy of the mitigation to fully compensate detrimental impacts.
+The Environmental Review of impacts to wetlands in the IH zone is confined to review of mitigation alternatives and the adequacy of the mitigation to fully compensate detrimental impacts. - 3.
+Direct impacts include vegetation clearing; grading, filling or excavation; or other physical alterations to natural resources to be left undisturbed.
+Indirect impacts include noise, vibration and lighting.
+It is anticipated that during construction and operation of the marine terminal facilities there will be indirect impacts on the resources to be left undisturbed.